A possible treatment used in the restoration of teeth is the use of Porcelain Crowns.

 Factors Involved when Getting a Dental Bridge Procedure

 When getting a bridge, a minimum of 2 visits is required.
 Whilst under local anaesthetic, the two securing teeth alongside the space will be prepared by the dentist.
 This will be done by eliminating a section of the tooth enamel to enable the crown to be placed.
 After this, a mould will be created and physically made by the dental laboratory.
 Whilst the impression is being made into a physical manifestation, a temporary bridge must be worn for a few weeks until the next appointment.
 During the 2nd appointment, the real bridge will be fitted and tweaked to perfection and completely secured.
 Sometimes, the dentist will only use a temporary cement for the bridge.
 This enables the mouth and tissue to adjust to the new bridge, which will be permanently secured at a later date.
 Upon receiving your bridge you will be given instructions on how to care for your bridge.
 These instructions will reiterate that consistent brushing, flossing and regular check-up visits will assist in the life of the permanent bridge.

-Whether you require a Porcelain Dental Crown or Dental Bridge, Dr. Finkelstein is completely qualified and committed to providing you with professional dental work that is guaranteed to provide you with the results you’re looking for.
+Whether you require a Porcelain Dental Crown or Dental Bridge, Dr. Finkelstein is committed to providing you with professional dental work that will provide you with the results you’re looking for.

-Located in Sydney & Chatswood, Dr. Finkelstein treats patients from North Ryde, Epping, Killara, Roseville, Willoughby, Castle Hill and beyond.
-Leading the way in cosmetic and orthodontic dentistry, book a FREE consultation to discuss your dental needs today.
+Located in Sydney CBD & Chatswood, Dr. Finkelstein treats patients from Sydney CBD, North Ryde, Epping, Killara, Roseville, Willoughby, Castle Hill and beyond.
+Dr Finkelstein performs cosmetic and orthodontic dentistry, book a consultation to discuss your dental needs today.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from another qualified registered Dental Surgeon.

 Dr Michael Finkelstein BDS